AdobeDocs/experience-platform.en/help/query-service/best-practices/nested-data-structures.md

 This tutorial requires an understanding of the Query Editor tool to write, validate, and run queries within the Experience Platform user interface (UI).
 Full information on how to run queries through the UI can be found in the [Query Editor UI guide](../ui/user-guide.md).

-You are recommended to have a good understanding of the INSERT INTO and CTAS syntax.
-Specific information on their use can be found in the [INSERT INTO](../sql/syntax.md#insert-into) and [CTAS](../sql/syntax.md#create-table-as-select) sections of the [SQL syntax reference documentation](../sql/syntax.md).
+You should also have a good understanding of the `INSERT INTO` and `CTAS` syntax.
+Specific information on their use can be found in the [`INSERT INTO`](../sql/syntax.md#insert-into) and [`CTAS`](../sql/syntax.md#create-table-as-select) sections of the [SQL syntax reference documentation](../sql/syntax.md).

 ## Create a dataset

-Adobe Experience Platform Query service provides the Create Table As Select (CTAS) functionality to create a table based on the output of a SELECT statement.
-CTAS is the simplest and fastest way to create a copy of a table.
+Query service provides the Create Table As Select (`CTAS`) functionality to create a table based on the output of a `SELECT` statement. `CTAS` is the simplest and fastest way to create a copy of a table.
 The new dataset is a copy of `Final_subscription`.

 The schema for the dataset to be created is seen in the image below.